Barış Ermiş

-Barış Ermiş (born January 3, 1985) is a Turkish professional former basketball player.
+Barış Ermiş (born January 3, 1985) is a Turkish former professional basketball player.
+Internationally he represented the Turkish national team.

 Professional career

-On August 13, 2008, he has signed with Türk Telekom.

-After one season with Ermiş played for Türk Telekom, her transferred to Banvit B.K., in which he played three seasons between 2009-12 before he transferred to Fenerbahçe in the 2012-13 season.
+On August 13, 2008, Ermiş signed with Türk Telekom.
+After just one season with Türk Telekom, he transferred to Banvit B.K., where he played three seasons between 2009–2012.
+He then transferred to Fenerbahçe for the 2012–13 season.